Chestnut blight: Economic and ecological impact of disease

 In less than fifty years after its emergence, C. parasitica virtually eliminated American chestnut as a canopy species in 8.8 e6acre of forest.
 The chestnut fruit was a major food source for animals in the low elevation Appalachian forests.
 This loss resulted in a drastic decrease in the squirrel population, the extinction of seven native moth species, and the slowed recovery of deer, Cooper's hawk, cougar, and bobcat populations.
 The effects of this disease also rippled further through the ecosystem, being linked to a decrease in the abundance of cavity-nesting birds and to a decrease in river water quality which negatively affected aquatic invertebrate populations.

-In 1912, standing chestnut timber in just three states was estimated to be $82.5 million ($1.9 billion in current dollars) in value.
+In 1912, standing chestnut timber in just three states was estimated to be $82.5 million ($1.9 billion in 2009 dollars) in value.
 Therefore, in addition to ecological impacts, C. parasitica potentially caused a devastating loss in economic welfare for communities dependent on the chestnut tree.
 Mountaineers, residents of Appalachian Mountain communities, had to drastically alter their lifestyles to cope with the effects of this disease.

 Economic effects have also been considerable in Europe, particularly before CHV1 spreads naturally to a region.
 In Greece for example, the disease forced the migration of people who could no longer afford to live off chestnut trees.
 It has also led to a 40% decline in Greek chestnut production.